hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Multiview images

 Another way we can use images to represent 3D data is to work with a set of regular images from different viewpoints of the same object or scene.
 With a multi-view representation, we don't have any geometric data as we have in RGB-D, but with a sufficient amount of images we might be able to infer it.
-By working with multiples points of views we are able to reduce noise, incompleteness, occlusion and illumination problems on data [XX Advances...]
+By working with multiples points of views we are also able to reduce noise, incompleteness, occlusion and illumination problems on data [XX Advances...]

 ### Voxels